Cobord/israeli/README.md

 ### Ordinary Priority

-PriorityQueue from the priority_queue trait implements the trait as well.
+PriorityQueue from the priority_queue crate implements the trait as well.

 ###